AmitBhowmick01/FIFA-Player-s-Performance-Reviewer/README.md

 # Player's Performance Reviewer

-This project is a web application designed to provide a comprehensive analysis of a sports team's performance.
+This project is designed to provide a comprehensive analysis of a sports team's performance.
 The primary focus of the application is to evaluate individual player performance, allowing coaches and team managers to make informed decisions about lineup changes and overall strategy.

 # Features